What Works: The Gratitude List

 Being truly thankful this Thanksgiving

 This tool and others that encourage gratitude can be particularly helpful as we head into the holiday season.
-Because for those of us who feel short-changed at the moment on family love or God’s bounty, the very focus on thankfulness can quickly slip into feeling sorry for ourselves.
+Because for those of us who feel short-changed on family love or God’s bounty, the very focus on thankfulness can quickly slip into feeling sorry for ourselves.

 What can you be grateful for?
 Well, anything.
 There are absolutely no rules with a gratitude list.
 This is something you are doing for yourself.
 A gift to yourself.
 You can write down people, like family and loved ones, and facts, like good health.
 But also places, things, ideas, qualities, feelings — you name it, literally.